Courtois set to miss Real Madrid’s crunch clash with Man City as Marcelo joins him on the sidelines | Goal.com

 Real Madrid are likely to be without Thibaut Courtois for the second leg of their Champions League last-16 encounter with Manchester City after seeing their first-choice goalkeeper pick up an untimely injury.

-The Blancos have confirmed that the Belgian international is nursing a groin complaint.
+The Blancos have confirmed that the Belgium international is nursing a groin complaint.

 Courtois was able to see 90 minutes of La Liga action against Real Betis on Sunday, as Zinedine Zidane’s side suffered a shock 2-1 defeat.